WenKang689/AWS3TierVPC/README.md

 1. Before that, we need to install mysql client in private EC2 instance.
 Firstly, open command prompt and ssh into private EC2 instance as the step above.

 2. Next, run the following command.
-Replace <Username> with your master username.
+Replace "username" with your master username.

 ```
 sudo dnf install https://dev.mysql.com/get/mysql84-community-release-el9-1.noarch.rpm -y